-Abrupt shifts can cause substantial losses of ecological and economic resources and require drastic and expensive intervention to restoring a desired state \cite{maler2000development, scheffer2001catastrophic}.
-Studies on the abrupt shifts and tipping points in ecosystems could help understand the failure mechanisms, which is crucial for ecosystem management.
-Thus, we should not only focus on the prevention of perturbations but also pay attention to sustaining the system in a large stability domain or push the system far away from the tipping points, reducing the risk of unwanted state shifts.
+Abrupt shifts can cause substantial loss of ecological and economic resources and may require drastic and expensive intervention to restore a desired state \cite{scheffer2001catastrophic}.
+Studies of the abrupt shifts and tipping points in ecosystems could help increase the understanding of the failure mechanisms involved and are crucial for ecosystem management.
+Thus, we should not only focus on the prevention of perturbations but also pay attention to sustaining the system in a large stability domain or pushing the system far away from the tipping points, thereby reducing the risk of unwanted state shifts.